phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Similarly when you remove devices in your Service Manager, they
-need to be removed from SmartThings platform.
+need to be removed from PEA HiVE platform.

 .. code-block:: groovy